ivaan1992/ivaan1992/README.md

 ![contact](https://user-images.githubusercontent.com/73128809/146063774-f7d57726-3f9d-4352-aeac-a554075dc406.png)

-You can also find me in my social media:
+You can also reach me out on my social media:

 - <a href="https://twitter.com/ivangaona92">Twitter</a>